Need help with your Joomla project? Get a no obligation quote.

 The other type of CMS software is Open Source.
 Open Source software is free to use, and free to customize.
 It is supported by an online community of developers - thousands of nerds from all over the world (like me) develop, support, maintain, and upgrade the software so that they can use it for their own purposes.
 Frequently, a client who needs an open-source plugin will fund the initial project, and makes the resulting software freely available.
 Some developers also build commercial plugins which can be purchased, typically for less than $100.
 Examples of such Open Source CMS packages include Joomla, WordPress, Drupal, and OSCommerce.

 Also, a CMS-powered site will be easier to enhance, upgrade, or re-skin in the future.
 Many CMS packages will have basic functions like search, rss feeds, and image uploading capabilities built-in.
-Also, a strong CMS platform (my personal favorite is Joomla) will have a plugin system which will allow you to add features to your site such as eCommerce, photo galleries, client extranets, online communities, discussion forums, and more.
+Also, a strong CMS platform (my personal favorites are wordpress and Joomla) will have a plugin system which will allow you to add features to your site such as eCommerce, photo galleries, client extranets, online communities, discussion forums, and more.

 Note: The software demonstrated below can be adapted to power any existing Web site or customized to specification.
 For more information, contact us.